 Vacation schedules were improved, with the cap increased to five weeks and the rate at which vacation is earned bumped up so that workers now earn five weeks of vacation at 15 years.
 The 401(k) match will rise from four to five percent.
 Local 208 President Kelly Robtoy noted that “The bargaining committee did their research and when the company tried to low-ball 401(k) and vacation we countered and would not accept anything lower than what is listed on their website.”

-Personal days will increase from one to three per year, and members of all three locals will now get five days of bereavement leave and 56 hours of paid sick leave.
+Personal days will increase from one to three per year, and members of all three locals will now get 56 hours of paid sick leave.
+Locals 1008 and 1118 increased their bereavement leave to five days while Local 208 expanded the options for taking bereavement leave.

 The locals also won a variety of improvements on discipline.
 New contract language prevents the “stacking” of progressive discipline (i.e., giving a written warning for an issue unrelated to a previous verbal warning).
 Timelines were added to the discipline article so that discipline will be expunged from an employee’s record after one year and that cyclical behavior cannot be used to discipline employees.
 A “no-fault” attendance policy which had generated hundreds of grievances per year was also removed.